soleil-ica/Lima-tango-cpp/doc/Lambda/lambda.rst

 configFilesPath         R          String     Path of configuration files. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
 (Older detector firmware might not support this command.
-In this case, a value of 0.0 is returned). humidity                R          Double     Get the measured humidity from a specific detector module.
+In this case, the attribute is displayed as INVALID). humidity                R          Double     Get the measured humidity from a specific detector module.
 (Older detector firmware might not support this command.
-In this case, the valueof 0.0 is returned). libraryVersion          R          String     Get the version of the library as a string in the format "major.minor.patch". temperature             R          Double     Get a vector of measured temperatures from a specific detector module.
-The number of values and their meaning depends on hardware revision of the detectorreadout board.For new readout boards, three values are returned: the board temperature, theFPGA temperature, and the temperature from the humidity sensor.
-(Older boardsdo not support this command, and an empty vector is returned).
+In this case,  the attribute is displayed as INVALID). libraryVersion          R          String     Get the version of the library as a string in the format "major.minor.patch". temperature             R          Double     Get the board temperature from the specific detector module.
+(Older boards do not support this command, and, in this case,  the attribute is displayed as INVALID).
 ======================= ========== ========== ==============================================================================================